innovationcore/HAVOC-TemiApp/README.md

   - **Description**: A utility class that encapsulates the configuration and state for interacting with LLMs.
 It manages the system prompt, conversation history, and response data.
 - **LlmConnector.java**
   - **Description**: Handles communication with the LLM API, sending queries and processing responses.
 It defines tools (`parse_plan`, `conversation_over`) for structured outputs and supports different tool usage modes.
-- **PromptLoader.java**
-  - **Description**: A utility class for loading prompt text from raw resource files.
 - **Planner.java**
-  - **Description**: Generates action plans for the robot using an LLM.
+  - **Description**: Generates action plans for the robot using an LLM (Deepseek-R1 by default).
 It constructs a prompt based on action history and current location, queries the LLM, and parses the response into a list of `TemiAction` objects.

 ### Package: `edu.uky.ai.havoc.actions`

+- **TemiAction.java**
+  - **Description**: An interface defining the contract for actions the robot can execute.
+- **ActionManager.java**
+  - **Description**: Manages the execution of `TemiAction` objects in a sequential manner using a single-threaded executor.
 - **ActionCompletionListener.java**
   - **Description**: An interface defining a callback for action completion, allowing actions to notify listeners of their status.
 - **MoveAction.java**
   - **Description**: Implements a `TemiAction` for navigating the robot to a specified location, handling completion or failure.
-- **TemiAction.java**
-  - **Description**: An interface defining the contract for actions the robot can execute.
 - **SpeakActionWithoutResponse.java**
   - **Description**: Implements a `TemiAction` for making the robot speak a message without waiting for a user response.
-- **ActionManager.java**
-  - **Description**: Manages the execution of `TemiAction` objects in a sequential manner using a single-threaded executor.
 - **ConversationAction.java**
   - **Description**: Implements a `TemiAction` for handling interactive conversations with users.
-It uses an LLM to generate responses, supports multi-turn dialogues, and ends conversations gracefully using a tool call.
+It uses an LLM (LLaMa 3 by default) to generate responses, supports multi-turn dialogues, and ends conversations gracefully using a tool call whenever a direct command is received or the conversation naturally ends.

----

-## Example Execution Flow

-A typical "day in the life" of HAVOC unfolds as follows:

-1. **Initialization**: The robot starts in the `HomeBase` state, on its charging dock.
-2. **Shift Start**: At 8 AM on a weekday, the `checkAndMoveTemi` timer detects it’s time to work.
-The robot transitions to `MovingToEntrance` and navigates to the `work_location`.
-3. **On Duty**: Upon arrival, it transitions to the `Detecting` state, waiting for events.
-4. **User Interaction**: A person stands in front of the robot for 1.5 seconds, triggering a transition to `LlmControl`.
-The robot says, "Hello!
-How can I help you?" and uses the `ConversationAction` to handle dialogue.
-5. **LLM-Powered Task**: The person asks, "Can you tell me where the cafeteria is?"
-The `Planner` generates a plan: `[{"type": "speak", "message": "Of course.
-Follow me."}, {"type": "move", "destination": "cafeteria"}]`.
-The robot executes these actions.
-6. **Task Completion**: After arriving, the robot says, "We have arrived."
-The action queue empties, and the robot transitions back to `MovingToEntrance`, then `Detecting`.
-7. **Scheduled Patrol**: At the top of the hour, the robot transitions to `Patrolling`, completes its route, and returns to `Detecting`.
-8. **End of Day**: At 5 PM, the `checkAndMoveTemi` logic triggers a transition to `MovingToHome`.
-The robot returns to its charging dock, entering `HomeBase`.